“The body is the vehicle, consciousness the driver. Yoga is the path, and the chakras are the map.” – Anodea Judith

 The Muladhara is located at your spine’s base near your tailbone.
 It partners with your earth star chakra to engulf you in the sense of safety and stability.

-When the root chakra is active, you will always be at ease and secure with yourself and your surroundings, whatever the circumstances are.
+When the root chakra is active, we will always be at ease and secure with ourselves and our surroundings.
+Whatever the circumstances are.
 This chakra is typically associated with the color red.

 3. Sacral Chakra: Swadhisthana

-This third chakra can be found near your reproductive organs.
+This third chakra can be found near our reproductive organs.
 This energy is responsible for your sexuality, pleasure, and emotional management.

 The Swadhisthana chakra also has strong ties with the water element.
-When this chakra is open, you won’t have any difficulties “flowing” with life.
-Your emotions do not easily overwhelm you, and you are comfortable with your feelings.
+When this chakra is open, we won’t have any difficulties “flowing” with life.
+Our emotions do not easily overwhelm us, and we’re comfortable with our feelings.

 4. Solar Plexus Chakra: Manipura

-Your Manipura chakra sits in your upper belly just below your ribs.
-Its primary scope is your digestive system, impacting self-confidence, self-belief, and courage.
+Our Manipura chakra sits in our upper belly just below our ribs.
+Its primary scope is our digestive system, impacting self-confidence, self-belief, and courage.

-Furthermore, this energy is connected to the fire element, and when tapped open, it can strengthen your inner power and make you more resilient and determined in whatever you do.
+Furthermore, this energy is connected to the fire element.
+And when tapped open, it can strengthen our inner power and make us more resilient and determined in whatever we strive to achieve.

 5. Heart Chakra: Anahata

-Found in the chest’s center, your Anahata links your upper and lower chakras.
-It is strategically placed near your chest’s center because it balances your spiritual and physical realm.
-This chakra is responsible for your serene and healing energy.
+Found in the chest’s center.
+Our Anahata links our upper and lower chakras.
+It’s strategically placed near our chest’s center because it balances our spiritual and physical realm.

 Gratitude, joy, forgiveness, understanding, and love are among the heart chakra’s energetic characteristics.
-When this fifth element is activated, you can express and give your love unconditionally and freely.
+When this fifth element is activated, we can express and give our love unconditionally and freely.

 6. Throat Chakra: Vishuddha

-At the center of the throat is your 6th chakra, which manages self-expression and communication.
-Activating it can reward you with being able to express yourself confidently and speak your truth.
+At the center of the throat is our 6th chakra, which manages self-expression and communication.
+Activating it can reward us with being able to express ourselves confidently and speak our truth.

-This promotes a two-way communication system, aside from expressing yourself, you become an active listener and open to contrasting points of view without being judgmental.
+This promotes a two-way communication system.
+Aside from expressing ourselves, we become an active listener and open to contrasting points of view without being judgmental.

 7. Third Eye Chakra: Ajna

-Also attributed to the brow chakra, this energy center is between your eyebrows.
-Your inner wisdom, intuition, and visualization are all courtesy of this chakra.
+Attributed to the brow chakra, the energy center between our eyebrows.
+Our inner wisdom, intuition, and visualization are all courtesy of this chakra.

-Strongly connected with your mind, this inner guidance allows you to view things from a broader perspective.
+Strongly connected with our mind, this inner guidance allows us to view things from a broader perspective.

 8. Crown Chakra: Sahasrara

-As the name suggests, this energy core is found on top of your head like your personal tiara.
-This one is tied with your deeper consciousness and spiritual connection.
+As the name suggests, this energy core is found on top of our head, like our personal tiara.
+This one is tied with our deeper consciousness and spiritual connection.

-If this is unblocked, you can better understand your divine energy and that of the objects around you.
+When this is unblocked, we gain clearer access to our divine energy.
+This also helps us better understand the energy that flows through objects and space around us.
 The color violet or purple best represents the crown chakra.

 9. Soul Star Chakra: Sutara

-This chakra is also cited as the halo chakra and is best visually represented by a halo, a luminous circle floating on your head.
+This chakra is often referred to as the halo chakra, symbolized by a luminous circle or halo floating above the head.

-The Sutra primarily serves as a channel for your divine energy to flow through the rest of your body and other energy centers.
-Your soul star represents the higher planes of your etheric body and your past life.
+The Sutra primarily serves as a channel for our divine energy to flow through the rest of our body and other energy centers.
+Our soul star represents the higher planes of our etheric body and our past life.

-When activated, your Sutara can preview the Akashic Records, showing you bits and pieces of your soul’s journey.
-This can give you more precise guidance on your true purpose in life.
+When activated, our Sutara can preview the Akashic Records, showing us bits and pieces of our soul’s journey.
+This can offer us clearer insight into our true purpose in life.

 10. Universal Chakra

-The 10th chakra is your spiritual chakra, often visually represented by a pearly white color.
+The 10th chakra is our spiritual chakra.
+Often visually represented by a pearly white color.
 This energy center is the gateway to the endless stream of creation.

-And when you have this energy nerve open, your physical being and light are aligned and in harmony with the rest of the universe.
+And when we have this energy nerve open, our physical being and light are aligned and in harmony with the rest of the universe.

 11. Galactic Chakra